SeanRommes/About-Heart-Disease/README.md

 ### Outcome

   I decided to go with my random forest model.
-After some tuning it was the most well balanced and performed incredibly well on the dataset with only a 4% margin of     error.
-It was able to accuratly identify 97% of the true negatives and 96% of the true positives meaning only about 1 in 20 patients could miss out on treatment as     an error in prediction.
+After some tuning it was the most well balanced and performed incredibly well on the dataset with only a 2% margin of     error.
+It was able to accuratly identify 100% of the true negatives and 98% of the true positives meaning only about 1 in 50 patients could miss out on treatment as   an error in prediction.
+However this model is slightly overfit on the data (about 10% off train vs test metrics).
+In the future I aim to reduce overfitting useing     smote to better balance the data.

 ### Limitations & Next Steps